Hugo24kb/snake/README.md

 # Sneaky Snake
-snake game using python (Not the one you know)
+python snake game (Not the one you know)

 ## Purpose:
 > Try to survive one year